-- Acoustic Phonetics, Sociolinguistics, American Englishes, Appalachian English, Southern English
+- Acoustic Phonetics, Sociolinguistics, American Englishes, Appalachian Englishes, Southern Englishes, Forensic Linguistics

 - Anderson, B. L. (2008).
 Migration, accommodation, and language change: At the intersection of regional and ethnic identity.
 New York, NY: Palgrave Macmillan Press.

 - Mallinson, C., Childs, B., Anderson, B. L., and Hutcheson, N. (2005).
 If these hills could talk.Voices of American English.
 Malden, MA: Blackwell.

 - 2008: Outstanding Faculty Award, "Rising Star" designee, State Council of Higher Education for Virginia (SCHEV)